We commemorate and encourage the study, observance, and celebration of the vital role of African Americans in history and our society.

 - Newman Center Trust Fund

-- Disability Services Office
+- Career Services and Advising Office

 - Fitchburg Activities Board (FAB)

-- Office of Student Development (OSD)
+- Office of Student Engagement (OSE)

 Additional Contributions